|Morrison County’s Accountable Community for Health Accomplishments:

 The Unity ACH includes local health care providers, pharmacies, insurers, local public health and social services agencies, and local law enforcement.
-The model is centered around a Controlled Substance Care Team that works closely with providers and patients to coordinate patient care and help patients safely manage their medications.
+The ACH’s lead agency, Catholic Health Initiatives’ St. Gabriel’s Health, uses a controlled substance care team that works closely with providers and patients to coordinate patient care and help patients safely manage their medications.
 The care team also identifies the health-related social needs of patients and connects them with services for housing, transportation, insurance, and mental health.
-The Unity ACH initiative initially targeted Medicaid beneficiaries age 55 and older with multiple opioid prescriptions.
-After the first year, the initiative broadened its target population after realizing that the problem was not confined to older beneficiaries.

-- The Unity ACH reports early Medicaid savings of $2.7 million over eight months (from September 2015-April 2016) among Prepaid Medical Assistance Program (PMAP) patients due to fewer opioid claims and ER visits.
+- The Unity ACH reports saving Medicaid $3.8 million as of March 2018, due in part to providers prescribing 540,000 fewer doses of opioids, benzodiazepines, and stimulants, and safely reducing or stopping drug use in more than 450 patients.
 The ACH gauges savings by measuring reductions in the number of opioid prescriptions filled and tracking emergency department diagnoses for therapeutic drug monitoring.
 The percent of Medicaid beneficiaries with eight or more opioid claims declined in the area served by the program from 14.8 percent to 12.8 percent in one year’s time.

 - Unity ACH has been able to calculate cost savings by leveraging data sharing with its ACO partner, which is contracted to serve Medicaid patients in Morrison County, and therefore has access to cost and utilization data for these patients.

-- The Unity ACH model has also led to local-level policy change.
-Providers are standardizing their screening processes and increasingly using the Minnesota Prescription Monitoring Program, an information-sharing system that helps providers track patients’ prescriptions, to inform their prescribing practices.
+- The Unity ACH model has also led to local policy changes.
+Providers are now standardizing their screening processes and increasingly accessing the Minnesota Prescription Monitoring Program database, an information-sharing system that helps providers track patients’ prescriptions to inform their own prescribing practices.

-The Unity ACH is addressing many of these challenges, and, together with the state, is currently considering how savings might be reinvested to support health-related social needs such as transitional housing and healthy food.
-By incorporating a focus on community health within its health care delivery reform, Minnesota may provide a model for other states seeking to reinvest savings in prevention and build community capacity to achieve the Triple Aim of better health for populations, better care for patients, and lower costs.
+More broadly, the Unity ACH, in partnership with the state, is considering how savings might be reinvested to support health-related social needs such as transitional housing and healthy food.
+By incorporating a focus on the opioid crisis and community health within its health care delivery reform, Minnesota provides a model for other states seeking to build community capacity to improve health and lower costs.